FAQ and Policies

 - Do you charge late fees?

-Payment is due by the next lesson following receipt of the month's invoice otherwise a 5% fee will be charged.
+Payment is due 7 days after receipt of the emailed invoice, otherwise a 5% fee will be charged.

 - I don't own a guitar, which kind should I buy?